Photos of the day: Unrest in Washington

-Category: U.S. Politics Hits: 0Protesters attempt to enter the Capitol at the House steps during a joint session of Congress to certify the Electoral College vote on Wednesday.
+Category: U.S. Politics Hits: 5Protesters attempt to enter the Capitol at the House steps during a joint session of Congress to certify the Electoral College vote on Wednesday.
 (Tom Williams/CQ Roll Call)

 Wednesday’s joint session to count the Electoral College was halted when pro-Trump protesters broke into the U.S. Capitol Building.